Snuffules/terraform-gke-serverless-image-analysis/README.md

 - VPC Access allows Cloud Functions to access MongoDB.
 - Firewall applied to all private networks and includes Load Balancer.
 - Automatically create a new database and collection upon inserting a new document.

+### Mongodb-key:
+- openssl rand -base64 756 > mongodb-keyfile
+- Already created, could consider generate your own if there is an issue.

+### Mongodb-authentication:
+- 1. mongodb-keyfile used from mongodb replicas and encoded with filebase64:
+-  data = {
+-    keyfile = filebase64("${path.module}/mongodb-keyfile")
+-  }

+- 2. user and password stored with sensitive = true and encoded with base64encode option:
+-  data = {
+-    username = base64encode(var.mongo_user)
+-    password = base64encode(var.mongo_password)
+-  }

+### Buildx
+- This is suggested to use when you use docker build: `<https://github.com/docker/buildx#manual-download>`

 ### Remote State Configuration
 Uncomment `backend.tf` and apply the Terraform configuration again.  `remote_state.tf` is creating remote cloud storage for tfsate with versioning and encryption.